What does the UK Supreme Court ruling mean for transgender women?

 The justices later said that if “sex” did not only mean biological sex in the Equality Act, providers of single-sex spaces including changing rooms, homeless hostels and medical services would face “practical difficulties”.

-This is likely to affect policy-making on gender in sports, which has become a talking point in recent years, as well as within the armed services.
+This is likely to affect policymaking on gender in sports, as well as within the armed services.
 Other spaces likely to be affected will be hospitals, as well as women-only charities, and access to changing rooms and women-only spaces.

 Lord Hodge stressed that trans people are still protected under the Equality Act from discrimination and harassment.